becarpenter/book6/Index.md

 Generated at 2023-09-05 14:33:47 UTC+1200

 This index was created automatically, so it's dumb.
 It is not case-sensitive.
 It has links to each section that mentions each keyword.

+If you think any keywords are missing, please raise an issue (use link on GitHub toolbar).
 <!-- Link lines generated automatically; do not delete -->
 [464XLAT ●](./3.%20Coexistence%20with%20Legacy%20IPv4/Dual%20stack%20scenarios.md)
 [●](./3.%20Coexistence%20with%20Legacy%20IPv4/Translation%20and%20IPv4%20as%20a%20service.md)